• Skip to primary navigation

 Instructions

-• Begin by heating a cast iron pan until hot
+• Begin by heating a cast iron pan until hot.

-• When the pan is hot, add the mushrooms, season with salt, and cook them until they've wilted, lighlty browned, and released water.
-Add the butter to the pan with a little oil, if the pan gets dry, add a little more.
+• When the pan is hot, add the mushrooms, season with salt, and cook them until they've wilted, lightly browned, and released water.

 • Add the shallots, then the tarragon and cook for a minute or two, double check the seasoning for salt, adjust as needed, and serve.